-D3-D11: Application for Admission

-D3.
-Indicate terms for which transfers may enroll:

-Fall Winter Spring Summer

-D4.
-Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+D3-D11: Application for AdmissionD3.
+Indicate terms for which transfers may enroll: Fall Winter Spring SummerD4.
+Must a transfer applicant have a minimum number of credits completed or else must apply as an entering first-year student?
+Yes No

 If yes, what is the minimum number of credits and the unit of measure?